Pre-Life Crisis

 Pre-Life Crisis is the debut album by the American rapper and musician Count Bass D, released in 1995.
 Count Bass D played the majority of the instruments on the album.
 The album's only single, "Sandwiches (I Got a Feeling)", received moderate radio and video airplay, in addition to being released on vinyl and CD, along with the B-side "T-Boz Tried to Talk to Me".

 Nathan Rabin of The A.V.
 Club describes Pre-Life Crisis as "one of the strangest major-label rap albums of all time," but note that the rapper was dropped by Sony following its release.

 Critical reception

 The International Herald Tribune noted that Count Bass D's "raps are hard-hitting but mellifluous, minimum-expletive and laugh-sprinkled."
 In 2003, Rolling Stone wrote that the "hyperquirky debut ... imagined an esoteric, fully live hip-hop wonder world that transcended the generic boombap."

+Retrospectively, Nathan Rabin of The A.V.
+Club praised Pre-Life Crisis as "[one] of the most original debuts in rap history," writing that it "suggested the work of a loopy cocktail-jazz pianist who decided to replace his repertoire of Burt Bacharach favorites with goofy rap odes to T-Boz and Carmex."
+Andrew Martin PopMatters named it a "groundbreaking and original debut" on which "Count basically made it clear that hip-hop would not be pigeonholed as long as he’s around."

+The album sold poorly, resulting in Count Bass D being dropped from his label, but gave the rapper a cult following.